 - User refers to the programmes or departments to which the costs will be allocated.

 - Usage is the factor that create a cause-effect relationship between the total costs and the user.

 What costs are related to fleet?
 Fleet Forum advises to use the Total Cost of Ownership (TCO) method when considering fleet costs.
-More information on TCO can be found at this link.
+More information on TCO can be found at link.